Towards Better Understanding of Contrastive Sentence Representation Learning: A Unified Paradigm for Gradient: Abstract

 \section{Abstract}

 Sentence Representation Learning (SRL) is a crucial task in Natural Language Processing (NLP), where contrastive Self-Supervised Learning (SSL) is currently a mainstream approach.
 However, the reasons behind its remarkable effectiveness remain unclear.
-Specifically, in other research fields, contrastive SSL shares similarities in both theory and practical performance with non-contrastive SSL (e.g., alignment \& uniformity, Barlow Twins, and VICReg).
-However, in SRL, contrastive SSL outperforms non-contrastive SSL significantly.
-Therefore, two questions arise: First, \textit{what commonalities enable various contrastive losses to achieve superior performance in SRL?} Second, \textit{how can we make non-contrastive SSL, which is similar to contrastive SSL but ineffective in SRL, effective?} To address these questions, we start from the perspective of gradients and discover that four effective contrastive losses can be integrated into a unified paradigm, which depends on three components: the \textbf{Gradient Dissipation}, the \textbf{Weight}, and the \textbf{Ratio}.
+Specifically, many studies have investigated the similarities between contrastive and non-contrastive SSL from a theoretical perspective.
+Such similarities can be verified in classification tasks, where the two approaches achieve comparable performance.
+But in ranking tasks (i.e., Semantic Textual Similarity (STS) in SRL), contrastive SSL significantly outperforms non-contrastive SSL.
+Therefore, two questions arise: First, \textit{what commonalities enable various contrastive losses to achieve superior performance in STS?} Second, \textit{how can we make non-contrastive SSL also effective in STS?} To address these questions, we start from the perspective of gradients and discover that four effective contrastive losses can be integrated into a unified paradigm, which depends on three components: the \textbf{Gradient Dissipation}, the \textbf{Weight}, and the \textbf{Ratio}.
 Then, we conduct an in-depth analysis of the roles these components play in optimization and experimentally demonstrate their significance for model performance.
-Finally, by adjusting these components, we enable non-contrastive SSL to achieve outstanding performance in SRL.
+Finally, by adjusting these components, we enable non-contrastive SSL to achieve outstanding performance in STS. \footnote{Our code is available at \url{https://github.com/BDBC-KG-NLP/UnderstandingCSE}.}